Building Shaped Like a Coffee Pot

 Lexington, Virginia

-On Highway 60 between Lexington and Buena Vista, a building that almost looks like a coffee pot sits on a the right side of a curving grade.
-The two-story corrugated metal structure qualifies as coffee-related by virtue of its roundness and the attached spout and handle.
+On US Highway 60 between Lexington and Buena Vista, a building that almost looks like a coffee pot sits on a the right side of a curving grade.
+The two-story corrugated metal structure qualifies as coffee-related by virtue of its roundness and the attached spout.

-The coffee pot has been inhabited by a succession of business; in the 1990s a vacation canoe rental operated from there.
-In 2010 the building was open for business as a fresh fish market, but closed by next report in 2012.
-The distinctive coffee pot elements are always visible.
+The coffee pot has been inhabited by a succession of business; during our time of observation it has been home to a vacation canoe rental operation, a fresh fish market, and an art gallery -- which added an accompanying big mug in 2017 -- with long periods of vacancy in-between.
+The distinctive coffee pot elements have always been visible.